PAP 3a results: what does it mean?

 - Strengthen your immune system: Through nutrition (plenty of cruciferous vegetables, folic acid, vitamin C), supplements, and stress reduction.

-- Consider additional treatment: The escharotic treatment specifically focuses on removing abnormal cells on the cervix.
+- Consider additional treatment: The escharotic treatment focuses specifically on removing abnormal cells on the cervix.

 Want to know what you can do about PAP 3a?

-Schedule a callExperiences from other women
+Schedule a consultationExperiences from other women

 “After my PAP 3a result, I felt powerless.
 The gynecologist said 'wait and see'.
 Through HPV Health, I received a concrete plan: nutrition, supplements, and the escharotic treatment.
 After 3 months, my smear test was normal again.”